This article originally appeared on VICE UK.

 "That's not really an age… but why not?"

-"There you go, mate."
-He takes a Stella out of the bag for himself and hands the rest to me.
+"There you go."
+He takes a beer out of the bag for himself and hands the rest to me.

 The beach (#34), in one of my new outfits.

 It's all about the vibes here.
 I can do some summer reading (#19) and munch on a little candy floss (#33).
 Life seriously couldn't be better.
-But then I feel a vibration.
+Suddenly, I feel my phone vibrate.

 All of a sudden, I don't feel great about myself.
-Maybe I don't look like Sick Boy, after all?
+Maybe I don't look like Sick Boy from Trainspotting, after all?
 Maybe, with my pale body and stupid hair, I look like an idiot?

-I glance up: a man is filming me from his car.
-I rush over to my clothes: they're covered in slimy wet sand.
+I glance up to see a man is filming me from his car.
+I rush over to my clothes; they're covered in slimy wet sand.

 I fucking hate my life.